 Despite compression in operational functions, financial services firms are actively hiring in several areas.

 Financial technology specialists who can build, maintain, and audit automated systems are in strong demand.
-Compliance and regulatory analysts whose job is to assess whether automated decisions meet legal and ethical standards have become more critical as automation has spread.
-Relationship managers who handle institutional clients and high-net-worth individuals work in a domain where personal trust and contextual judgment are the product.
+Compliance and regulatory analysts who assess whether automated decisions meet legal and ethical standards have become more critical as automation has spread.
+Relationship managers who handle institutional clients and high-net-worth individuals work in a domain where personal trust and contextual judgment are the core value.

 Transportation and Delivery: The Promise and the Delay

-Transportation is the sector where public discussion about automation and the AI jobs future has been loudest, and where the gap between industry predictions and actual deployment has been widest.
+Transportation is the sector where public discussion about automation and jobs has been loudest, and where the gap between predictions and actual deployment has been widest.
 The technology is real.
 The timeline is not what early forecasts suggested.

 Truck drivers, delivery workers, and pilots have all been told that automation is coming for their roles.
 The more accurate picture is that automation is changing their roles, at different speeds, with different implications by vehicle type and operating environment.